yangashley/task-list-api/ada-project-docs/wave_01.md

 ### Tips

 - Pay attention to the exact shape of the expected JSON.
 Double-check nested data structures and the names of the keys for any mispellings.
+  - That said, remember that dictionaries do not have an implied order.
+This is still true in JSON with objects.
+When you make Postman requests, the order of the key/value pairings within the response JSON object does not need to match the order specified in this document.
+(The term "object" in JSON is analagous to "dictionary" in Python.)
 - Use the tests in `tests/test_wave_01.py` to guide your implementation.
 - You may feel that there are missing tests and missing edge cases considered in this wave.
 This is intentional.
   - You have fulfilled wave 1 requirements if all of the wave 1 tests pass.